-AICR asked the expert panel behind the 2007 Expert Report – and its 10 Recommendations for Cancer Prevention – to lend their understanding of the science of cancer prevention to develop a report on cancer prevention policy.
+AICR asked the experts behind the 2007 expert report – and its 10 Recommendations for Cancer Prevention – to develop a report on cancer prevention policy.
 They were joined in that task by leading policy experts specializing in the fields of physical activity, economics, and the psychology of health behaviors.

 - Cancer risk associated with lifestyle factor

 - Prevalence of low, moderate and high levels/consumption of lifestyle factor in each country

 - Incidence of different cancers in each country